-Land to the south of Thornly Park and Dykebar is identified as a possible long term residential expansion to Paisley.
-The general location of the area is indicated on the proposals map.
-The area will be the subject of a study.
+Land to the south of Thornly Park and Dykebar is allocated as a site to provide medium to long term residential expansion to Paisley.
+The general location and area for development is indicated on the proposals map.
+The area will be subject to a masterplan where in the details will be brought forward and presented as part of the preparation of the next Local Development Plan.

-POLICY P7- Green Network
+POLICY P7 - Green Network

-The Council will support and promote development which safeguards existing green networks and / or has the potential to contribute to an integrated green network where there are opportunities for activity and access to open space as well increasing accessibility in and around communities and places.
+The Council will support and promote development which safeguards existing green networks and / or has the potential to contribute to an integrated green network where there are opportunities for activity and access to open space as well as increasing accessibility in and around communities and places.